unahouExosite/docs/rpc/README.md

 ### Making a Request

 Requests to the JSON RPC are always HTTP POSTs to `/api:v1/rpc/process`.
-The host should be either `m2.exosite.com` for portals accounts or `<your domain>.exosite.com` for whitebox accounts.
+The host should be either `m2.exosite.com` for normal Portals accounts or `<your domain>.exosite.com` for whitebox accounts.
 At the moment `m2.exosite.com` works for all types of accounts, but this is not guaranteed to be supported in the future.
 Both HTTP and HTTPS are supported.
 Your application should identify itself by putting contact information in the User-Agent header.
 This also is not enforced, but will help us with any support requests you have.

 The body of a request must be valid JSON.
 See [http://www.json.org](http://www.json.org) for details on the JSON format.